z0554146665/prng-c-64/README.md

 It has an approximated maximum period of 2¹²⁸, although no cycle is guaranteed to reach a full 2¹²⁸ period.

-An odd-numbered constant sums with `b` for 2⁶⁴ different numbers to XOR with `a` in each cycle.

 Incrementing `b` outside of `prng_c_64()` behaves as an interdimensional jump function that starts a different cycle with a period of at least 2⁶⁴.

 Zeroland escapes quickly after generating 3 subsequent numbers.